Copper(II) acetate: Structure

 Copper acetate hydrate adopts the paddle wheel structure seen also for related Rh(II) and Cr(II) tetraacetates.
 One oxygen atom on each acetate is bound to one copper atom at 1.97 Å. Completing the coordination sphere are two water ligands, with Cu\–O distances of 2.20 Å. The two copper atoms are separated by only 2.62 Å, which is close to the Cu\–Cu separation in metallic copper.
 The two copper centers interact resulting in a diminishing of the magnetic moment such that at temperatures below 90 K, Cu2(OAc)4(H2O)2 is essentially diamagnetic.
 Cu2(OAc)4(H2O)2 was a critical step in the development of modern theories for antiferromagnetic exchange coupling, which ascribe its low-temperature diamagnetic behavior to cancellation of the two opposing spins on the adjacent copper atoms.

 Synthesis

 Copper(II) acetate is prepared industrially by heating copper(II) hydroxide or basic copper(II) carbonate with acetic acid.

+Uses

-Uses in chemical synthesis
+Organic synthesis

 Copper(II) acetate has found some use as an oxidizing agent in organic syntheses.
 In the Eglinton reaction Cu2(OAc)4 is used to couple terminal alkynes to give a 1,3-diyne: